Type-Safe API Calls with Hono RPC and TanStack Query — Agentuity Documentation

 export type { PostsRoute } from '../api/posts';

-Then import from this file on the client:
+Then import from that file in the frontend:

 typescriptsrc/web/api.ts